frederic-perez/AmE-dictionary/data/dictionary.md

 __all over__ _Dick jokes all over._
 __all that jazz__
 __all that said,__
+__all-hands meeting__ _n_ :dart: A meeting that every employee in a company or department is required to attend.
+An all-hands meeting may be used to make special announcements.
 __all-nighters__ _n_
 __all-out__ _All-out military battle._
 __all-pro__ _The Browns all-pro receiver._